 Since the lighting in each room can vary in the levels of natural and electrical lighting that broadcast the flooring color, it’s incredibly important to bring home flooring samples for successful results.
 The lighting in your home will also vary from the showcase lights in our showroom so samples will allow you to accurately get a sense of how your flooring will appear in the home.
 If you are considering new paint as well, it will be tremendously easier to compare different flooring and paint combinations if you have samples of both!
 Complete this step to avoid surprises and improve overall satisfaction.

 If you have weighed all your flooring color choices and find that many different options will work well in a space, consider a style with medium to high color variation that displays the differences between the planks or tiles for supreme visual interest.
-Bring all your favorite flooring and design ideas to our Kirkland's Flooring experts and grab samples of your leading choices from our Evans, GA showroom to create a look in your home that will shine for years!
+Bring all your favorite flooring and design ideas to our Kirkland's Flooring experts and grab samples of your leading choices from our Savannah, GA showroom to create a look in your home that will shine for years!